 Green growth and a conversion to a biobased economy are crucial for the sustainable development in a world with limited resources.
-But how is this done in practice and what it actually requires, not just for the Danish economy and energy supply, but also for environment and nature?
-Is it possible for Danish agriculture and forestry to produce sufficient biomass for a new biorefinery sector, without negative impacts on the environment or food production.
-Also what would be the consequences of such a development for economic growth and employment?
+But how is it done in practice and what does it require, not just for the Danish economy and energy supply, but also in terms of effects upon environment and nature?
+Is it possible for Danish agriculture and forestry to produce sufficient biomass for a new biorefinery sector, without negative impacts on the environment or food production?
+Futhermore what would be the consequences of such a development for economic growth and employment as well as for greenhouse gas emissions?

-These questions have formed the background for a comprehensive study of how environment, technology and economy can be combined to incorporate biomass in the transition to a green economy.
+These questions form the background for a comprehensive study of how environment, technology and economy can be combined to incorporate biomass in the transition to a green economy.
 A summary of the results is presented in this report.
 The study was a joint venture between University of Copenhagen and Aarhus University.